Symplectic rational homology ball fillings of Seifert fibered spaces: Introduction

 \subsection{Lagrangian fillings of Legendrian knots in Seifert fibered spaces}

-Our discussion above for small Seifert fibered spaces that bound rational homology balls has an interesting consequence.
-Recall, that it has been of interest to know when a Legendrian knot in a contact $3$-manifold bounds a Lagrangian disk (or any surface) in a symplectic filling.
-We note that whether or not this can happen is highly dependent on the symplectic filling. \begin{theorem} Let $Y(e_0;r_1,r_2,r_3)$ be a small Siefert fibered space with $e_0\leq -3$ such that $\xi_{can}$ can be symplectically filled with a rational homology ball.
-For any Legendrian knot $L$ that is a belt sphere for one of the $2$-handles in the plumbing graph filling of $(Y(e_0;r_1,r_2,r_3), \xi_{can})$, we know that $L$ bounds a Lagrangian disk in the filling coming from the plumbing graph but does not bound one in the rational homology ball filling. \end{theorem} \begin{remark} This result will also be true for many of the small Seifert fibered spaces with $e_0>-3$. \end{remark}
+Our discussion above for small Seifert fibered spaces that bound symplectic rational homology balls has an interesting consequence.
+Recall that it has been of interest \cite{HaydenSabloff2015} to determine when a Legendrian knot in a contact 3–manifold bounds a Lagrangian disk (or more generally, a Lagrangian surface) in a symplectic filling.
+We emphasize that whether or not this can occur depends strongly on the choice of symplectic filling.